Zainab1317/FASDH25-portfolio2/README.md

 **Writing the Gazetteer File**

 We created a new file named ner_gazetteer.tsv, where we stored all the place names along with their coordinates in a simple table format consisting of three columns: place, latitude, and longitude.

-**Manually Adding Missing Coordinates**

-After the script ran, we checked the gazetteer file for any places marked with “NA.”
-For those, we searched manually using Google Maps or other sources to find their coordinates and added them to the file.
-We also made a note of all the places we had to look up manually.

-### Verifying Results

-Verify that ner_gazetteer.tsv includes all place names from ner_counts.tsv along with their corresponding coordinates.
-Ensure that there are no missing or duplicated place names.
-Confirm that manual additions are accurately recorded and noted in the README file.

 ## 4A) Visualizing Place Names Extracted through Regex Mapping with Animation